-For the years ended December 31, Per Common Share Operating Performance (1) ì 2022 2021 (amounts in thousands, except except share and per share 2021 mounts in nousands, except hare and per share amounts) Net Asset Value, Beginning of Period (2) \$ 16.22 \$ 14.86 Results of Operations: Net Investment Income 1.48 0.94 Net Realized and Unrealized Gain (Loss) on Investments (3) 0.14 1.28 Net Increase (Decrease) in Net Assets Resulting from Operations 1.62 2.22 Distributions to Common Stockholders Distributions Distributions (1.34) (0.86) Net Decrease in Net Assets Resulting from Distributions (1.34) (0.86) (2.2.1) (0.00) Net Asset Value, End of Period \$ 16.50 \$ 16.22

-Shares Outstanding, End of Period 35,879,291 19,227,902 Ratio/Supplemental Data Net assets, end of period \$ 592,041 \$ 311,969 Weighted-average shares outstanding 27,184,302 10,718,083 Total Return (4) 10.3% 14.2% Portfolio turnover 17.6% 31.3% Ratio of operating expenses to average net assets (5) 7.9% 5.8% Ratio of net investment income (loss) to average net assets (5) 9.1% 6.8%
+For the years ended December 31, Per Common Share Operating Performance (1) 2022(amounts in thousands, except share and per share amounts) 2021 (amounts in thousands, except share and per share amounts) Net Asset Value, Beginning of Period (2) \$ 4,986 \$ 4,976 Results of Operations: Net Investment Income 257 (58) Net Realized and Unrealized Gain (Loss) on Investments (3) 104 68 Net Increase (Decrease) in Net Assets Resulting from Operations 361 10 Distributions to Common Stockholders Distributions from Net Investment Income (194) - Net Decrease in Net Assets Resulting from Distributions (194) Net Asset Value, End of Period \$ 5,153 \$ 4,986 Shares Outstanding, End of Period 20,554 8,600 Ratio/Supplemental Data Net assets, end of period \$ 105,908 \$ 42,879 Weighted-average shares outstanding 11,046 6,600 Total Return (4) 7.3% (0.3)% Portfolio turnover 4.9% ) 0.1% Ratio of operating expenses to average net assets (5) 2.5% ) N/M Ratio of net investment income (loss) to average net assets (5) 4.7% ) N/M

-- (1) The per common share data was derived by using weighted average shares outstanding. - (2) On February 5, 2021, the initial offering price of \$15.00 per share less \$0.14 per share of organizational costs. - (3) Realized and unrealized gains and losses per share in this caption are balancing amounts necessary to reconcile the change in net asset value per share for the period, and may not reconcile with the aggregate gains and losses in the Consolidated Statement of Operations due to share transactions during the period. - For the years ended December 31, 2022 and 2021, such share transactions include the effect of share issuances of \$0.04 and \$0.19 per share, respectively.
-During the period, shares were issued at prices that reflect the aggregate amount of the Company's initial organizational and offering expenses.
-As a result, investors subscribing after the initial capital call are allocated organizational expenses consistently with all stockholders. - (4) Total return is calculated as the change in net asset value ("NAV") per share during the period, plus distributions per share (if any), divided by the beginning NAV per share.
+- (1) The per common share data was derived by using weighted average shares outstanding. - (2) For the year ended December 31, 2021, the initial offering price of \$5,000 per share less \$24 of organizational costs. - (3) Realized and unrealized gains and losses per share in this caption are balancing amounts necessary to reconcile the change in net asset value per share for the period, and may not reconcile with the aggregate gains and losses in the Consolidated Statement of Operations due to share transactions during the period. - (4) Total return is calculated as the change in net asset value ("NAV") per share during the period, plus distributions per share (if any), divided by the beginning NAV per share.
 The calculation also assumes reinvestment of dividends at actual prices pursuant to the Company's dividend reinvestment plan.
-Total return is not annualized. - (5) The ratios reflect an annualized amount, except in the case of non-recurring expenses (e.g. initial organizational expense of \$175 for the period February 5, 2021 (commencement of operations) through December 31, 2021).
+Total return is not annualized. - (5) For the year ended December 31, 2021, not meaningful (N/M).
+The calculations of the ratio of operating expenses to average net assets and ratio of net investment income (loss) to average net assets are not meaningful, as the Company commenced investment operations on December 16, 2021 and therefore had 16 days of activity during 2021.
+The expenses of the Company consist primarily of non recurring organizational expense and annual tax preparation and audit expense.